Tom Cruise Jack Reacher movie: Domestic box office flop?

 Now, notable among this weekend’s limited/platform releases were:

-- Juan Antonio Bayona’s The Impossible, toplining Naomi Watts, which is performing just (barely) okay at 15 theaters: $143,818 over the weekend.
+- Juan Antonio Bayona’s The Impossible, starring Naomi Watts and Ewan McGregor, which is performing just (barely) okay at 15 theaters: $143,818 over the weekend.

 The Guilt Trip star Barbra Streisand should have been a shoo-in for the 2013 Golden Globes in the Best Actress in a Comedy or Musical category.
 When Streisand failed to get nominated – despite a promo snafu claiming that she had been – it seemed clear that something was dead wrong with the Anne Fletcher-directed, mother-son road movie comedy co-starring Seth Rogen.

 Perhaps it’s a mere coincidence – totally unrelated to the Golden Globes, that is – but The Guilt Trip reviews have been generally pretty mediocre.
 Notwithstanding the presence of one of cinema’s (and pop culture’s) iconic figures of the late 20th century, Paramount’s $40 million production has a 48 percent approval rating and 5.9/10 average among Rotten Tomatoes’ top critics.

 Unable to crack even the $10 million mark, The Guilt Trip ended up grossing a measly $7.3 million at 2,431 North American locations over the course of its first five days out (Dec.
 19–23) – $5.3 million of which over the weekend (Fri.–Sun.).
 Its weekend per-theater average was an embarrassing $2,176.